 On Basis of Risk

-We can further classify securities and equities underwriters on the basis of risk they assume.
-Usually, there are more than one underwriter handling the IPO (initial public offerings), and they are:
+We can further classify securities and equities underwriters on the basis of the risk they assume.
+Usually, there is more than one underwriter handling the IPO (initial public offerings), and they are:

 It is a financial institution or an investment bank that has the primary responsibility for managing the IPO.
-Or, if an offering is large, then a group of underwriters come together to handle all the things.
+Or, if an offering is large, then a group of underwriters comes together to handle all the things.
 The underwriter leading this group is the lead underwriter.
-In case, the offering is small and only one financial institution gets the responsibility to handle the IPO, then that underwriter is the lead underwriter.
+In case the offering is small, and only one financial institution gets the responsibility to handle the IPO.
+Then that underwriter is the lead underwriter.

 Co-managers or Co-underwriters

-In case of a big offering, all other underwriters apart from the lead underwriter are co-underwriters or co-managers.1,2
+In case of a big offering, all other underwriters apart from the lead underwriter are co-underwriters or co-managers.